 - Chair of IMPRESS Advisory Group on regulating new and emerging news publishers

-- British Association of Comparative Law United Kingdom National Reporter on Freedom of Speech and the Regulation of Fake News
+- British Association of Comparative Law United Kingdom National Rapporteur on Freedom of Speech and the Regulation of Fake News

 - Advisor to the University of East London's Online Harms and Cyber Crime Unit

-- Research Associate, Information Law and Policy Centre, Institute of Advanced Legal Studies, University of London
+- Associate Research Fellow, Institute of Advanced Legal Studies and Information Law and Policy Centre, University of London

 - Editor-in-chief of Communications Law